QuantiModo/quantimodo-sdk-android/README.md

 #### Useful QTools Components

-- [AuthHelper](http://quantimodo.github.io/QuantiModo-SDK-Android/javadoc/qm-tools/index.html?com/quantimodo/tools/sdk/AuthHelper.html), can provide and refresh access token
+- [AuthHelper](http://quantimodo.github.io/QuantiModo-SDK-Android/javadoc/qm-tools/index.html?com/quantimodo/tools/sdk/AuthHelper.html) provides access and refresh tokens needed to access the API.
 - [TrackingFragment](http://quantimodo.github.io/QuantiModo-SDK-Android/javadoc/qm-tools/index.html?com/quantimodo/tools/fragments/TrackingFragment.html), would help you to submit tokens, could be configurated to show/submit to one category or to any
-- [FactorsFragment](http://quantimodo.github.io/QuantiModo-SDK-Android/javadoc/qm-tools/index.html?com/quantimodo/tools/fragments/FactorsFragment.html), shows positive or negative correlations for effect
+- [FactorsFragment](http://quantimodo.github.io/QuantiModo-SDK-Android/javadoc/qm-tools/index.html?com/quantimodo/tools/fragments/FactorsFragment.html) lists the strongest predictors for a specified outcome such as Overall Mood or Back Pain.
-- [ImportWebFragment](http://quantimodo.github.io/QuantiModo-SDK-Android/javadoc/qm-tools/index.html?com/quantimodo/tools/fragments/ImportWebFragment.html), helps create connections with 3rd-party services
+- [ImportWebFragment](http://quantimodo.github.io/QuantiModo-SDK-Android/javadoc/qm-tools/index.html?com/quantimodo/tools/fragments/ImportWebFragment.html) creates a view where your users can import their data from 3rd-party services like Fitbit, Withings, etc.
-- [SyncHelper](http://quantimodo.github.io/QuantiModo-SDK-Android/javadoc/qm-tools/index.html?com/quantimodo/tools/sync/SyncHelper.html), would help configure sync
+- [SyncHelper](http://quantimodo.github.io/QuantiModo-SDK-Android/javadoc/qm-tools/index.html?com/quantimodo/tools/sync/SyncHelper.html) helps to configure data synchonization between the mobile device and the web service.

-**Using the SDK Authenticator:**
+#### Using the SDK Authenticator
 To use the authenticator you just to start `QuantimodoLoginActivity`, which provides signing in with Facebook, Google, and Quantimodo directly.

 The QuantimodoLoginActivity can take two optional parameters: